 NCPA advocates for the FTC to enforce competition laws against PBMs for their anticompetitive activities: NCPA is working with top Federal Trade Commission officials to educate the FTC on the anticompetitive behavior of PBMs.
 NCPA also provided comments and a letter to the chair of the FTC, Lina Khan, regarding the most egregious practices, including patient steering, adhesion contracts, and discriminatory reimbursement practices.

-NCPA meets with the White House Competition Council: NCPA’s current president, Michele Belcher, and immediate past president, Brian Caswell, each presented to the council and expressed concerns about the anticompetitive behavior of PBMs.
+NCPA meets with the White House Competition Council: NCPA’s former presidents, Michele Belcher, and Brian Caswell, each presented to the council and expressed concerns about the anticompetitive behavior of PBMs.
 NCPA encouraged the council to coordinate efforts between agencies to rein in PBMs and address the negative consequences associated with vertical consolidation in the health care sector.

 NCPA government affairs assisted in the states: Our state government affairs team provided input to 34 states, including draft legislative language, bill review, letters of support/opposition and in-person testimony.
 The states we worked with this year were: Alabama, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Nebraska, Nevada, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

 The following legislative measures were passed in the states in 2021: